AlexIsOpAf/data-analyst-learning/README.md

 [Review the Google DA Course 3, 4 & 5](https://www.coursera.org/professional-certificates/google-data-analytics?utm_source=gg&utm_medium=sem&utm_campaign=15-GoogleDataAnalytics-ROW&utm_content=15-GoogleDataAnalytics-ROW&campaignid=12566515400&adgroupid=117869292685&device=c&keyword=google%20data%20analytics&matchtype=b&network=g&devicemodel=&adpostion=&creativeid=507290840627&hide_mobile_promo&gclid=Cj0KCQjw5auGBhDEARIsAFyNm9Go6W35DpZV9ykk45xg46fwyy0apeXHMHvcWN6TowX741u6sJwM3cEaAkL3EALw_wcB#courses)

-### Stage 3.1: SQL Project: Optional
+### Stage 3.1: SQL Project

-Using your newly acquired skills, You should be able to set up a SQL workspace, ingest the .csv data given earlier and perform operations you've learned about:
+Using your newly acquired skills, You should be able to set up a SQL workspace, ingest the .csv data given earlier and perform operations you've learned about

-- SELECT
-- JOIN
-- DELETE
-- etc
+Go through this example SQL [video](https://www.youtube.com/watch?v=qfyynHBFOsM) and make sure that when you are completing it, You are writing notes and really digesting the material.
+Alex is an excellent analyst, understand his thought process and it will help you later on down the line.

+When you're done with this project, you can add it to your portfolio - github, but it will not be in your CV.

 ## Stage 4: Tableau